asteca/ASteCA/docs/basic/synthetic_clusters.rst

 masses that are similar to the primary masses), while the Raghavan and Duchene & Kraus distributions (bottom row) look a bit more uniform.

-The user also select a float value for ``gamma``, which will be used as an exponent in the power-law function $f(q) \approx q^{\gamma}$.
+The user can also select a float value for ``gamma``, which will be used as an exponent in the power-law function $f(q) \approx q^{\gamma}$.
 The figure below shows this distribution for three ``gamma`` ($\gamma$) values, where ``gamma=0`` means a uniform distribution.